 It’s very typical of course for any last-minute, sick child, or backup care to not require any additional household assisting duties.
 You wouldn’t need to factor that into account here.

-And, I’ve probably said this too many times already but all of the rates that I just discussed are for major metropolitan areas.
+And, we’ve probably said this too many times already, but all of the rates above are for major metropolitan areas.

 If you are not located in a major metropolitan area, you can subtract $3 to $4 dollars or more per hour to give you a ballpark range.
 It’s important to note that things can differ based on your exact rural location.